 When I started learning about the Bourne shell this semester in my Intro to Linux class, I discovered cat.
 No, you can't get a whole book out of it, though this interview (with the accompanying proposed O'Reilly cover) was my favorite April Fool's Day joke.

+However, cat is actually pretty useful.
+Short for "concatenation," it directs standard output of a file or a command to the terminal.
 The most basic use of cat is to type the command at the bash prompt, followed by a line of text.
 Here's what happens:

 print this line of text